davidagustin/aws-amplify-practice/README.md

 A modern streaming platform built with Next.js 15 and React, featuring a Netflix/Disney+ inspired interface with movie browsing, carousels, and responsive design.
 This is a frontend application that showcases popular movies with real poster images and robust fallback systems.

+## 🌐 Live Demo

+**Visit the live application:** [https://main.d1bolbr8do04cv.amplifyapp.com/](https://main.d1bolbr8do04cv.amplifyapp.com/)

+The app is deployed on AWS Amplify and features all the functionality described below.

 ## Features

 - 🎬 **Movie Carousels**: Horizontal scrolling carousels for different genres